 Medicare Part B Premiums & IRMAA Surcharges

-Most others will see their premiums increased to $148.50 per month.
+Most others will see their premiums increase to $170.10 per month.
 Higher earners will also experience increases based on their income.
-Those who are new to Medicare in 2021 will pay $148.50 per month – a $3.90 increase from 2020.
-It was $9.10 increase in 2019 – so that’s welcome news.
+Those who are new to Medicare in 2022 will pay $170.10 per month – a $21.60 increase from 2021.
+It was $3.90 increase in 2020 so that’s a significant amount.

 IRMAA premiums are determined by your income from 2 years ago.
-There are four tiers to the IRMAA payment schedule as seen above.
-What you made in 2019 determines your 2021 Part B premiums.
+There are five tiers to the IRMAA payment schedule as seen above.
+What you made in 2020 determines your 2022 Part B premiums.
 There is also an IRMAA surcharge on Medicare Part D drug premiums as well.

 Medicare Part A & Part B Deductible Amounts

 The Part B deductible is important for a lot of consumers.
-The Medicare Part B deductible for 2021 is $205 – a $5 increase from 2020.
-This is helpful for those who own a Medicare supplement that does not cover the Part B deductible.
-Popular Plans G & N fall into that category.
+The Medicare Part B deductible for 2022 is $233 – a $30 increase from 2021.
+This amount affects owners of a Medicare supplement that does not cover the Part B deductible.

-The Part A deductible (Inpatient Hospital Care) is increasing to $1,484 – an increase of $76.
-Most Medicare supplements cover the Part A deductible, but this number is starting to increase more quickly each year.
+The Part A deductible (Inpatient Hospital Care) is increasing to $1,556 – an increase of $72.
+Most Medicare supplements cover the Part A deductible.
+This increase is similar to the $76 it was last year.
 The most popular policies like Plans F, G and N cover this gap.

 Some consumers prefer High Deductible Medicare supplement plans due to their very low premiums.
 Consumers also like the known out of pocket exposure.
-Th deductible for all High Deductible policies will increase slightly to $2,370 in 2021.
+The deductible for all High Deductible policies will increase to $2,490 in 2022.
 That’s a $120 increase from 2021 which is much larger than the $30-$40 we’ve seen in past years.